-If you suffer from a runny nose, sneezing, or red, watery, and itchy eyes, you likely only want one thing: relief.
-Thankfully, there are a host of over-the-counter (OTC) drugs that work well to treat seasonal allergies or hay fever.
+If you’re dealing with a runny nose, uncontrollable sneezing, or red, watery, and itchy eyes, you likely only want one thing: relief.
+Thankfully, there are a range of over-the-counter (OTC) drugs that work well to treat seasonal allergies (hay fever).
 Benadryl is a popular option for many people.

 Benadryl is the brand-name version of an antihistamine called diphenhydramine.
 An antihistamine is a drug that interferes with the action of the compound histamine in your body.